The Amy Falls And Hartley Rogers Foundation

 How does The Amy Falls And Hartley Rogers Foundation spend its money?

 The Amy Falls And Hartley Rogers Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Amy Falls And Hartley Rogers Foundation tax-deductible?